 This statement makes me cringe.
 I've seen many people write about this very thing many times and it’s something that annoys me.
 I've found this picture to be my inspiration and I’ll let it speak for itself.

 This is something that horrible to say to any man.
 Maybe I’m not as masculine as most men or how some think men should be but it doesn't make me any less of a man or a father.
 I haven’t heard this one but I’m quite sure if I did it would ignite a match that would be difficult to let out.
 Its difficult enough being in a world where many don’t accept stay at home dads but were becoming trend setters and breaking barriers throughout the world.
 I’m happy to call myself a stay at home dad and I’m looking forward to connecting and being around other like minded dads.

 So, that's my rant on being a stay at home dad and helping people understand some of the things we have to go through on a daily basis.
 Hope this helped and have a great week!

 Mr. Daddy Duties

 Photo credit: http://teespring.com/stores/dadsdontbabysit

 Matthew Gamble Sr. is a father, husband, friend, and blogger.
-He writes about what it's like to raise Matthew Gamble II also known as M2 as a stay at home father.
+He writes about what it's like to raise his two son.
+While juggling marriage, money and his career.
 Join him on his journey into fatherhood with Mr. Daddy Duties!!!